 How to Donate:

-Donate from the Website Simply click on the Donate Now button and make a contribution immediately!
+ONLINE: To donate online, simply click on the Donate Now button on the right-hand side of your screen and make a contribution today!

 MAIL: Send your donation by check to the

 925 U Street, NW

 PHONE: Rachel Dutcher, Director of Development at 202-387-8391.

 Did you know that over 90% of the companies in the DC Metro area offer employee matching gift programs?
 These important programs can double, or in some cases, triple, contributions made by a donor to the Council.